RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 This guide takes you through the creation of a write-behind and read-through pipelines.

-> Note: Write Behind & Read-Through are currently in Preview.
+> Note: write-behind & read-through are currently in Preview.

 ## Concepts

 **Write-behind**: RDI pipeline to synchronize the data in a Redis DB with some downstream data store.
 You can think about it as a pipeline that starts with change data capture (CDC) events for a Redis database and then filters, transforms, and maps the data to the target data store data structure.

 **Read-through**: RDI pipeline to automatically fetch data from a downstream data store back to Redis cache in case of cache-miss.
-This read-through is initiated by a client attempt to retrieve a key from Redis that does not exist.
+This read-through is initiated by client attempt to retrieve a key from Redis that does not exist.
 RDI will retrieve the key, store it in the cache and then provide a synchronous response to the client.

 **Target**: The data store to which the write-behind pipeline connects and writes data.